Depp takes stand for 4th day in libel trial against Heard

+In other audio clips, Depp loudly shouts vulgarities at his wife, calling her a degrading name and yelling, “You stupid f—-” at her.

+Depp winced on the stand as the clips were played, while Heard appeared to fight back tears.

-FAIRFAX, Va.
-(AP) — Johnny Depp took the stand in a Virginia courtroom Monday for his fourth day of testimony in the trial over his allegations that ex-wife Amber Heard falsely portrayed him as a domestic abuser.
+The clips were part of grueling cross-examination of Depp, who took the stand for a fourth day of testimony over his allegations that Heard falsely portrayed him as a domestic abuser.

 Heard’s lawyers are expected to continue their onslaught of questions during their cross-examination.
-So far, they have focused on Depp’s drinking, drug use and charged interactions with Heard during their relationship.
+Questions have focused on Depp’s drinking, drug use and charged interactions with Heard during their relationship.

 Heard’s attorneys argue that Depp physically and sexually abused her and that his denials lack merit because he was often drunk and high to the point of blacking out.

-Depp’s last day on the stand was Thursday.
+Depp’s last previous day on the stand was Thursday.
 Heard’s attorneys referenced his history of trashing hotel rooms as well as the time he smashed a bathroom sconce during an argument with Heard.
 Depp is also facing a lawsuit filed by a member of a film crew who alleges the actor assaulted them in 2018.

 The jury has seen dozens of Depp’s texts to friends regarding his drinking, drug use and interactions with his then-wife, as well as his notes of contrition to Heard and her father.